Dara-O/triple-ported-memory/README.md

 ### Floorplan:
-![](diagrams/physical_design/floor_plan_tight_design.png "Floor Plan showing sram macros and hardened memory bank logic") The 8 larger blocks are the SKY130 sram macros.
+![](diagrams/physical_design/floor_plan_tight_design.png "Floor Plan showing sram macros and hardened memory bank logic")
+<p style="text-align: center;">Floorplan showing sram macros and memory bank logic macros</p>
+The eight larger blocks are the SKY130 sram macros.
 Two SRAM macros are are needed to provide a 16-bit word size for each bank.

 The four smaller blocks are the hardnend memory bank logic macros.
 This